0neGal/albumArtCreator/README.md

 ### Oi, I FOUND A BUG!

 That's cool, very cool!
 However it shouldn't be there!
-Be sure to report a detailed report on the [issues page](https://github.com/0neGuyDev/albumArtCreator/issues), I haven't set up a template yet so just try to be descriptive, say how it is produced etc etc...
+Be sure to report a detailed report on the [issues page](https://github.com/0neGal/albumArtCreator/issues), I haven't set up a template yet so just try to be descriptive, say how it is produced etc etc...

-### This looks awesome I wanna donate to you!

-That's cool and all that you feel you don't need your precious money, if you really feel I deserve some of it there's a donate button inside the app or you can use this [link](https://paypal.me/0neGuyDev)